 For Li Auto, its R&D spending with respect to sales ratio was the lowest among all Chinese EV makers at only 15% in fiscal 2022 but was still significantly higher than that of Tesla.

-In short, Tesla’s R&D intensity has been the lowest compared to Chinese EV makers between fiscal 2018 and 2021 and will most likely remain so in the future when Tesla is becoming a more mature company.
+In short, Tesla’s R&D intensity has been the lowest compared to Chinese EV makers between fiscal 2018 and 2022 and will most likely remain so in the future as Tesla is becoming a more mature company.

 However, on an absolute value basis, Tesla still reigns supreme in terms of spending on research and development.

 R&D Spending As A Percentage Of Total Operating Costs And Expenses

 As mentioned, the R&D spending to operating costs and expenses ratio is another metric that measures the intensity of R&D activities but it is from the perspective of total operating costs and expenses instead of from sales.

-As shown in the chart above, Tesla is again the smallest EV player when it comes to R&D intensity with respect to total operating costs and expenses.
+As shown in the chart above, Tesla is again at the bottom of the chart when it comes to R&D intensity with respect to total operating costs and expenses.

-While Tesla has spent nearly 37% of its total operating expenses on R&D, this ratio is the lowest compared to Nio, Xpeng and Li Auto’s ratios.
+While Tesla spent nearly 43% of its total operating expenses on R&D, this ratio was still the lowest compared to Nio, Xpeng, and Li Auto’s ratios.

 In fiscal 2022, Nio’s R&D spending came to about 52% of the company’s total operating costs and expenses while Xpeng’s R&D spending made up about 44% in the same fiscal year.

-Of all EV companies, Li Auto’s R&D spending made up the highest of total operating costs and expenses at nearly 49% in fiscal 2021.
+Of all EV companies, Li Auto’s R&D spending made up the highest of total operating costs and expenses at 55% in fiscal 2022.

-This ratio is significant as it shows that nearly half of Li Auto’s total operating costs and expenses went into research and development activities compared to only 43% for Tesla.
+This ratio is significant as it shows that more than half of Li Auto’s total operating costs and expenses went into research and development activities compared to only 43% for Tesla.